Tank Testing Technical Group

 2. Utilization of 3D printer for tank test

-In order to increase the propulsive energy efficiency of ships, attempts are being made to improve the flow field around the ships by attaching additional objects such as protrusions and cylinders to the hull and to decrease fuel consumption.
-In fact, some recent ships have ducts or fins attached to the hull to improve performance.
-These attached objects are called energy-saving device.
+To increase the propulsive energy efficiency of ships, we attempt to improve the flow field around the vessels by attaching additional objects, such as protrusions and cylinders, to the hull and to decrease fuel consumption.
+Some recent ships have ducts or fins attached to the hull to improve performance.
+These objects are called energy-saving devices.

 Our department is conducting tests to confirm the effects of these devices.
-To evaluate their effect precisely through tank tests, they must be manufactured to exact dimensions.
-Furthermore, they must be mounted at the precise position.
-Therefore, we sometimes needed to make special jigs for alignment and it takes a lot of time.
-To conduct evaluation test efficiently, a new tool to shorten the preparation of the tests has been reqired.
+We must manufacture them to exact dimensions for evaluating their effect precisely by tank tests.
+Furthermore, we must mount them at the precise position.
+Therefore, we sometimes needed to make special jigs for alignment.
+It takes a lot of time to make them.
+To conduct evaluation tests efficiently, we required a new tool to shorten the preparation of the tests.
 In this situation, the 3D printer attracted our attention.

-In recent years, 3D printers have become more accurate in manufacturing and have become cheaper.
-In addition to the attached objects, jigs and reference fittings used for alignment can be manufactured with sufficient accuracy by 3D printers.
-Now, we can conduct a series of tank tests more efficiently than ever by using the 3D printer.
+In recent years, 3D printers have become more accurate in manufacturing and cheaper.
+In addition to the attached objects, we can manufacture jigs and reference fittings used for alignment with sufficient accuracy by 3D printers.
+Now, we can conduct tank tests more efficiently than ever using the 3D printer.

-Here, we show you some objects made by 3-D printer.
+Here, we show you some objects made by 3D printers.

 We have many experiences of manufacturing ducts, other and jigs.
 In addition, we have made rudders.
 But we have not yet manufactured a screw propeller.
-Furthermore, we also manufacture the 3D printer parts themselves by the 3-D printer.
+Furthermore, we manufacture the 3D printer parts themselves by the 3D printer.
 In Fig. 7, we show an example of a CAD drawing for manufacturing with a 3D printer.
-Manufacturing process by 3-D printer is as follows.
+The manufacturing process of the 3D printer is as follows.

 1. Read 3D CAD data.